Mark Preston (political analyst): Education

-Preston was educated at Arlington High School, a public secondary school in the town of Arlington, Massachusetts, from which he graduated in 1990, followed by the University of Massachusetts Amherst, known as UMass Amherst, where he studied Journalism and History.
-While there, he worked on the Massachusetts Daily Collegian, and freelanced for the Associated Press.
-After a month, he was hired to work for the office of Senator Edward Kennedy.
-Preston graduated from UMass Amherst in 1994, with two B. A. degrees, in Journalism and History.
+Preston was educated at Arlington High School, a public secondary school in the town of Arlington, Massachusetts, from which he graduated in 1990, followed by the University of Massachusetts Amherst, where he studied journalism and history.
+While there, he worked on the Massachusetts Daily Collegian and freelanced for the Associated Press.
+He also worked in the office of Senator Edward Kennedy.

 Life and career

 Preston started his career as a print journalist.
-He was a correspondent at States News Services, a wire service in Washington D.C. and at the Marietta Daily Journal in Marietta, Georgia, during which he won several Georgia Press Association and Georgia Associated Press reporting awards.
+He was a correspondent at States News Services, a wire service in Washington, D.C., and at the Marietta Daily Journal in Marietta, Georgia, during which he won several Georgia Press Association and Georgia Associated Press reporting awards.

 Preston was a senior staff writer for the Capitol Hill newspaper Roll Call, during which he was a congressional correspondent revealing important policy and political decisions made behind closed doors.
 He appeared on many media outlets as a guest analyst, including CNN, C-SPAN, Fox News, ABC Radio, National Public Radio and Radio America, as well as local media outlets.

 Early in his career, Preston saw the collapse of the newspaper industry and the rise of 24-hour news.
 He decided to leave print journalism to join CNN.